rocketlabdelta/rocketlabdelta.com/_posts/2020-02-13-gps-telemetry-in-2020.md

 Between 2001 and now, independent of hobby rocketry, smartphones have gone from not existing to being our de facto computing devices.
 Personally, I would prefer not to have to lug a laptop out to the launch site and have it set up next to an effectively immobile[^1] ground station when I have a smartphone in my pocket.
-Despite this, there are still a number of products that either assume you will use them with a PC or implement functionally, some times at considerable cost, that could be easily and cheaply provided by a smartphone app.
+Despite this, most rocketry electronics either assume you will use them with a PC or they implement functionally that could be provided by a smartphone app in a proprietary way.

 ## Commercially Available GPS Trackers for Rocketry

 [John Coker][5] has [a good write-up of GPS trackers c2015][6] it goes into way more technical detail then I am going to here.
-Start there for a good overview and an excellent discussion of antenna gain patterns.
+Start there for a good overview and an excellent discussion of antenna gain mechanics.
 However, it only covers a few products from 3 vendors--there's a lot more options out there.
 Here is a survey of what I could find from scouring the Internet:

 - [Multitronix TelemetryPro][7] has two variants of sophisticated trackers & receivers with 100-mile range ~$2000(!)
-- [Apogee Simple GPS tracker][8] is a one-piece custom-built ground station and small tracker ~$430 (this is one of those cases where, from my perspective, a smartphone app would have been preferable)
+- [Apogee Simple GPS tracker][8] is a one-piece custom-built ground station and small tracker ~$430 (a smartphone app would be a preferable alternative to custom, hand-held ground station)
 - [Featherweight Altimiters has LoRa GPS Tracker][9] that can be purchased with a small Bluetooth ground station (iOS app; Android planned but not available) [~$350 (sale price)][10]
 - [BigRedBee has several VHF/UHF GPS APRS transmitter offerings][11] that operate on 70cm and 2m HAM radio bands ~$260-$360 _transmitter only_, ground station equipment not included.
   - You _should_ be able to use something like the [Mobilinkd TNC3][12] ~$120 to bridge a HAM radio and your phone via Bluetooth as described in [this article][13].